Brian-Burns-Bose/wettest_population/README.md

 geopandas
 ```

+## Quick Start
-Make sure to download the data.
+1. Make sure to download the data.
 Should only have to do this once.

 `./data.sh`

-## Quick Start
-A docker image is provided that satisfy the above requirements.
+2. A docker image is provided that satisfies the above requirements.

 `docker pull bpburns/geopandas-notebook`